erSubhashThapa/100daysofcode/r1-log.md

   #### Warning:

-  There was one time when it didn't recognize some pattern that worked on another site.
+  There was one time when regexr.com didn't recognize some pattern that worked on another site.
 Check multiple regex tester sites if you get stuck.

   ## Remove Trailing Zeros